douglasstarnes/mempy-flask-heroku/README.md

 </div>
 ```

 One last thing.
-We changed the data model so the easiest way to deal with this is going to be to drop the database.
+We changed the data model and the easiest way to deal with this is to just drop the database.
 This is not how you would handle a production application but in this case it will suffice.
 Open the `mongo` shell in a terminal and run:

 ```
 use mempydemo